Margaret Roper: Personal life

 Margaret married William Roper in 1521 in Eltham, Kent, and they made their home at Well Hall in Eltham.
-She, like the rest of her family, was a sincere adherent to the tenets of the Roman Catholic Church; having married William, a Lutheran, she is said to have converted him back to the religion of his fathers.
+She, like the rest of her family, was a determined adherent to the tenets of the Roman Catholic Church; having married William, a Lutheran, she is said to have converted him back to the religion of his fathers.
 William was the son of John Roper, Esq. prothonotary of the King's Bench, and possessor of an estate at Eltham in Kent.
-Roper and her husband had five children: Elizabeth (1523–60), Margaret (1526–88), Thomas (1533–98), Mary (d.
+Margaret and her husband had five children: Elizabeth (1523–60), Margaret (1526–88), Thomas (1533–98), Mary (d.
 1572), and Anthony (1544–1597).
 Roper's third daughter, Mary, is also known for her translation work.
 William Roper ("son Roper," as he is referred to by Thomas More) produced the first biography of the statesman, but his homage to his father-in-law is not remembered as well as his wife's efforts.
 William Roper's biography of More is given weight owing to his role as a witness in Henry VIII and More's famous disagreement.